-Per the VA Lender Handbook Sections 4.03 & 4.09, item 33, the MCC will be treated as a reduction in the monthly Federal Income Tax.
+The MCC will be treated as a reduction in the monthly Federal Income Tax.
 The amount of tax credit is limited to the amount of the veteran's maximum tax liability.
-The lender is responsible for meeting current VA guidelines should they conflict with the above guidance
+The lender is responsible for meeting current VA guidelines should they conflict with the above guidance d) Conventional